voedger/voedger-internals/server/design/sequences.md

 // ISequencer methods must not be called concurrently.
 // Use: { Start {Next} ( Flush | Actualize ) }
+//
+// Definitions:
+//
+// - Event Processing: Start -> Next -> (Flush | Actualize)
-type ISequencer interface {
+// - Actualization: Making the persistent state of the sequences consistent with the PLog. type ISequencer interface {

+  // Start starts Event Processing for the given WSID.
-  // Panics if event processing is already started.
+  // Panics if Event Processing is already started.
-  // Starts event processing for the given WSID.
 	// Normal flow: increments the current PLogOffset value and returns this value with `true`.
 	// Returns `false` if:
 	// - Actualization is in progress